EXO Fire Protection Safety

 No casual bypassing of life-safety functions

-Cutting, grinding, soldering, drilling, impact tools, extension cords, debris, and occupied-space conditions all require control.
-Clean housekeeping and defined work areas are part of safety, not a separate issue.
+Cutting, grinding, drilling, extension cords, debris, and occupied-space conditions all require control.
+Housekeeping is part of safety.

 Hot work review and fire prevention measures